FriendsOfSulu/maker-bundle/README.md

 # Sulu Maker Bundle

 This package adds code generators for Sulu configurations and other features of Sulu to get you started quicker.
+This bundle is based on the [Symfony maker bundle](https://symfony.com/bundles/SymfonyMakerBundle/current/index.html)
 ## How to install
 Installing it with composer is very easy:
 ```bash